nearwalden/weirdwx-react/README.md

 This is the web front-end of a tool for people to better understand their weather in a historical context.
 People often think their weather is strange, but it's really hard to know.
 This site uses a number of data sources to put the weather in a historical context.

+Built on Boostrap 4 with [this simple template](https://www.bootply.com/108614).

 ## Site Development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), with the add-in of [react-bootstrap](https://react-bootstrap.netlify.com).